A brain tumor is a mass of unnecessary cells growing in the brain.

 Tumors can be primary, meaning they started in the brain, or metastatic, meaning the tumor began as cancer elsewhere in the body and spread to the brain.
 A benign (non-cancerous) tumor is very slow-growing and rarely spreads.
 A malignant (cancerous) tumor is usually rapid-growing and invasive.

-SSM Neurosciences Institute offers a variety of advanced diagnostic tools to help pinpoint the tumor, determine whether it is growing in size, guide tissue biopsies or remove tumors, and detect recurring brain tumors.
+SSM Health Neurosciences offers a variety of advanced diagnostic tools to help pinpoint the tumor, determine whether it is growing in size, guide tissue biopsies or remove tumors, and detect recurring brain tumors.

 New and sophisticated techniques have led to advances in the treatment of brain tumors.
 Tumors that were once inoperable in the brain stem or thalamus can now be accessed and removed, sometimes completely, and often without impaired neurological function.